What is OpenCola?

 Sounds great, but what does OpenCola actually do?

-that can be thought of as an alternative to big tech social media.
-The feed looks like:
+Our collaborative media tool is an alternative to big tech social media.
+Here's what the feed looks like:

 -